PeaceAndCubeMC/datapacks/README.md

 ## noel2021
 Modifies fishing loot table to be able to fish custom items, and manages scores depending on the fish obtained.

+## avent2022
+Quests for days 5, 10 and 25 of the advent calendar